-Erika Baurecht, special counsel with Foley & Lardner LLP, has 24 years of complex construction and contracting experience as outside and in-house counsel to developers, general contractors, design/build firms, subcontractors, engineers, architects, developers and governmental entities throughout the United States on private and public projects of all sizes.
+Erika Baurecht, special counsel with Foley & Lardner LLP, has 24 years of complex construction and contracting experience as outside and in-house counsel to developers, corporate owners, general contractors, design/build firms, subcontractors, engineers, architects, and governmental entities throughout the United States on private and public construction projects of all sizes.

 Erika is committed to helping her clients avoid disputes on the front end of their construction projects so they can avoid defending against claims after the fact.
 In order to meet budgetary goals, Erika takes pride in working closely with clients’ internal facilities and construction teams at the project’s inception to develop proper delivery and pricing models, strategize the best ways to ensure the timely delivery of construction, and to identify potential risks of overruns and claims.
 Post-contracting, she continues to provide her clients with ongoing support and risk management throughout the design and construction phases – advising with permitting issues, unforeseen site conditions, delays, performance issues, change orders, claims, and lien disputes.

 Erika also assists owners and developers outside of individual construction and development projects.
 This includes developing custom construction contract suites and helping her clients implement and streamline effective in-house contracting procedures, all in the interest of addressing the vast array of construction issues that may arise during construction and facilities-management projects.

 Erika represents clients from a variety of industries on real estate deals across the United States, including:

 - Public and private companies with the development and construction of manufacturing and specialty production facilities

 - Healthcare providers, nonprofit medical service providers, and companies dedicated to medical research with the development of hospitals, clinics, laboratories, and research and development facilities

 - Major and minor league sports teams with the development and construction of stadiums and training facilities